 Mr. Benjamin regularly advises clients small and large, from multinational corporations to start-up ventures, across numerous industries including retail, fashion, gaming, telecommunications, cosmetics, food and beverage, consumer products, and technology.

-As an experienced litigator, Mr. Benjamin has first chaired a wide range of cases, including false advertising, trademark, unfair competition, trade dress, and copyright, as well as general commercial and fraud claims.
-Mr. Benjamin also has extensive experience representing advertisers and marketers in regulatory investigations before government agencies, in competitor challenges through the self-regulatory process (NAD, CARU), and in responding to and defending governmental and regulatory (FTC, State AG) inquiries and investigations.
+Clients view Mr. Benjamin as a trusted advisor for assistance with disputes, often in the areas of false advertising, trademark, unfair competition, trade dress, and copyright, as well as general commercial and fraud claims.
+Mr. Benjamin has extensive experience representing companies in court, in competitor challenges and investigations through the self-regulatory advertising industry process (NAD), and in responding to and defending governmental and regulatory (FTC, State AG) inquiries and investigations.

 Represented international retail clothing brand development of SMS text message marketing program.

 Successfully represented the world’s leading manufacturer of home furnishings in forcing competitor to stop making false and/or unsubstantiated “Made in the USA” claims in advertising.

 Advise global telecommunications leader about FTC privacy regulations and the COPPA Rule specifically.